totorigolo/fuite-rs/README.md

 Sacrifices must be made.

+**Controls**:
-**Controls**: Click on Hums to control them:
+ - Click on Hums to control them:
    - Left click: go to your left.
    - Right right: go to your other left.
+ - R: restart the current level.

-For players stuck with a touchpad:
+For players stuck with a touch-pad:
  - Click + Space = right click.